PartTimerMaster/Prayer_Time/README.md

 # Prayer_Time
 Software Engineering Project
 This is a software engineering project entitled Prayer Time, the main purpose of this software is to display daily prayer time with a given district code.
+The coverage is only at Johor, Malaysia